film42/pghost/README.md

 ### Replication With Conflict Resolution

 Pghost needs to deal with conflict resolution because the COPY step is run in batches and in parallel.
+The strategy is essentially "last write wins" but we can drop conflicting inserts.
 Here's how pghost resolves conflicts during the post-COPY replication flow:

 | pgoutput message | destination table | action |
 |------------------|-------------------|--------|